ViggoMode2021/PyPrefix/README.md

 pip install netaddr pyfiglet cymruwhois

-Usage
+🛠 Usage

 Run the script using Python:

 python pyprefix.py

-Example Workflow
+🔄 Example Workflow

-Enter an IPv4 subnet in CIDR notation (e.g., 192.168.1.0/24).

-The tool validates the subnet and adjusts if necessary (e.g., /31 and /32 are converted to /30).

-The script determines if the subnet is private or public.

-CymruWhois is queried to find AS information.

-The user specifies greater-than (ge) and less-than (le) mask values for prefix validation.

-The tool generates the corresponding Cisco prefix-list statement.

-Users can enter additional subnets to check against the prefix list.
+1️⃣ Enter an IPv4 subnet in CIDR notation (e.g., 192.168.1.0/24).2️⃣ The tool validates the subnet and adjusts if necessary (e.g., /31 and /32 are converted to /30).3️⃣ The script determines if the subnet is private or public.4️⃣ CymruWhois is queried to find AS information.5️⃣ The user specifies greater-than (ge) and less-than (le) mask values for prefix validation.6️⃣ The tool generates the corresponding Cisco prefix-list statement.7️⃣ Users can enter additional subnets to check against the prefix list.

-Example Output
+📋 Example Output

 PyPrefix